Wild Bird Seed (WBS) - Grain Spawn

 To prevent the grains from sticking together, add a scoop (tablespoon) of gypsum.
 Increase the nitrogen (pH) by adding a cup of mild coffee to the grain.

-Heat the pot until it comes to a simmer (just before boiling).
-It is crucial that you don't let it boil, or else the grain will break apart into a sludgy mess.
-Cooking will soften the grains, making it easier for the mycelium to consume.
+After the grains have fully hydrated, it's time to cook them.
+Heat the pot until it comes to a simmer.
+Be sure not to let the mixture boil, or the grains could break apart and turn into a sludgy mess.
+This cooking process will soften the grains, making it easier for the mycelium to consume.

 Strain & Air Dry

-Strain the grains and let the outer surface area air-dry.
-Usually, this takes 45-60 minutes.
-The grains are ready when they don't leave a puddle when placed on a paper towel.
+After cooking, strain the grains and allow the outer surface to air-dry.
+This usually takes about 45-60 minutes.
+You'll know the grains are ready when they don't leave a puddle when placed on a paper towel.

 Fill Mason Jars

-All jar lids should contain a filtered gas exchange.
-Without it, the mycelium could suffocate and die.
-Simply punch a hold in the lid and cover it with a filter patch, micropore tape, or stuff with polyfill.
-If you plan on to inoculate the grain with a syringe, add an injection port.
-Once your lid is on, cover the top of the jars with foil to prevent moisture from entering the gas exchange.
+Every jar lid should contain a filtered gas exchange.
+Without this, the mycelium could suffocate and die.
+To create this, punch a hole in the lid and cover it with a filter patch, micropore tape, or stuff it with polyfill.
+If you're planning on inoculating the grain with a syringe, add an injection port as well.
+Once your lid is prepped, cover the top of the jar with foil to prevent moisture from entering through the gas exchange.

 Pressure Sterilize